BLACK OPAL´S GENETICS IMPLANTED IN RIO GRANDE DEL SUL

 The breeding program of Black Opal is market-driven, as their genetics are chosen based on the specific need of the end users.
 The genetics provided are balanced in traits and designed to produce good females, bulls, and steers.
 Matings are designed using the most advanced genomic (genotyping and sequencing of the DNA) performance testing and indexes in the world to improve quality, predictability, and profitability.

 “With the right genetics, the meat that we will produce will be top quality and will satisfy the growing beef demand for Premium Angus Beef” said Jay Ewald, CEO, of the Black Opal Group.

-In the picture, Jay Ewald, CEO of Black Opal Group; Gustavo Moglia, Cattle Manager of Black Opal Group together with the embryologist, veterinarians, and the Black Opal Team.
+In the picture, Vice President of Cattle annd Farms, Gustavo Moglia, together with the embryologist, veterinarians, and the Black Opal Team.